Links

 Treating custom errors

 Throw Error can also be used to treat custom errors.
-In this case, a complete JSON object is informed in the component configuration e lately informed in the output of the error-resulting pipeline.
+In this case, a complete JSON object is informed in the component configuration and lately informed in the output of the error-resulting pipeline.

-IMPORTANT: some triggers, such as REST, HTTP and HTTP File, need to receive a code and an error property in the pipeline output to prepare the return code of the HTTP call.
+Some triggers, such as REST, HTTP, and HTTP File, need to receive a code and an error property in the pipeline output to prepare the return code of the HTTP call.

 Components that use subpipelines